FAQs about IDE

 In the past Medicare coverage was denied for devices which were under an IDE and had not yet received premarket notification clearance and/or premarket approval because the treatments were considered experimental.
 However, there are devices which are refinements of existing technologies or replications of existing technologies made by other manufacturers.
 Many of these devices are under an FDA-approved IDE as a means of gathering the scientific information needed for FDA to establish the safety and effectiveness of that particular device, even though there is evidence that the device type can be safe and effective.

 On September 8, 1995, FDA entered into an agreement with the administrator of the Medicare program, the Health Care Finance Administration (HCFA), to provide information about devices under an IDE to aid in its reimbursement decisions.
-[Please note that HCFA is now know as the Centers for Medicare & Medicaid Services (CMS).]
+[Please note that HCFA is now known as the Centers for Medicare & Medicaid Services (CMS).]
 Under this agreement certain devices could be viewed as "reasonable and necessary" by Medicare and treatments could be covered if all other applicable Medicare coverage requirements are met.
 Specifically, FDA will place all IDEs it approves in one of two categories:

 Category A - Experimental